mozilla-services/heka/docs/source/configuration.rst

 MultiDecoder
 ------------

-This decoder plugin allows you to an ordered list of delegate decoders.
-MultiDecoder will pass a PipelinePack to each of the delegates until decode succeeds.
-In the case of failure to decode, MultiDecoder will either drop the message or re-inject the message into the pipeline.
+This decoder plugin allows you to specify an ordered list of delegate decoders.
+The MultiDecoder will pass the PipelinePack to be decoded to each of the delegate decoders in turn until decode succeeds.
+In the case of failure to decode, MultiDecoder will return an error and recycle the message.

 Parameters:

-- Subs:
+- subs:
     A subsection is used to declare the TOML configuration for any delegate decoders.
 The default is that no delegate decoders are defined.

-- Order (list of strings):
+- order (list of strings):
     PipelinePack objects will be passed in order to each decoder in this list.
     Default is an empty list.

-- Name (string):
+- name (string):
-    The name of the multidecoder.
-Default is MultiDecoder-<address of multidecoder>
+    Defaults to MultiDecoder-<address of multidecoder>.

-- Catchall (bool):
+- log_sub_errors (bool):
-    If enabled, PipelinePack objects will be reinjected into the router if no delegate successfully decodes the input message.
-    Default is true.
+    If true, the DecoderRunner will log the errors returned whenever a delegate decoder fails to decode a message.
+Defaults to false.

 Example (Two PayloadRegexDecoder delegates):